NetSpud/friend-backup/README.md

 # friend-backup

-A way of backing up your data using your friends PCs'.
+A way of backing up your data using your friends' PCs.

 Encrypted with [openpgp](https://www.npmjs.com/package/openpgp)